nemisis84/ToolSentinel/README.md

    ```bash
    python get_log.py
    ```
-You will get the option to enter an integer to recieve the n latest entries in the log or enter a name to get all records to that person.
+You will get the option to enter an integer to receive the n latest entries in the log or enter a name to get all records to that person.
 There are three types of entries:
-- A tool is specified under the tool column and has a pickup timestamp and a return timestamp.
-This is tools that have been used and returned.
+- A tool is specified under the tool column and has a pickup timestamp and a return timestamp != -1.
+This is for tools that have been used and returned.
 - A tool is specified under the tool column and has a pickup timestamp and a return timestamp = -1.
-This is tools that is currently beeing used.
+This is tools that are currently being used.
 - Under the tool column it says register, which is an entry to when a user is registered to the facial recognition.

-Below you can see an examples of both possible option to get the logs.
+Below you can see an examples of both possible options to get the logs.

 ![STM demo](misc/get_log_demo.png)